Saturday, August 23:

 Camps and program notifications: We aim to email participants in registration programs 1-2 hours prior to the start of the activity if it is delayed, relocated or canceled due to smoke.
 In the event that an activity is in progress and needs to be canceled, phone calls will be made to pick up your child within one hour.

-Drop-in activities: Online schedules will be updated to keep you informed of facility and program cancellations.
-Check online schedules before heading to your activity.
+Recreation centers and drop-in activities: Check online schedules prior to leaving for the most up-to-date information.
+Schedules will be updated to keep you informed of facility and program cancellations.

-Outdoor activities, including outdoor pools and athletic activities, will be suspended when lightening or thunder is observed.
-The activities will resume 30 minutes after the last lightening and/or thunder event.
+Outdoor activities, including outdoor pools and athletic activities, will be suspended when lightning or thunder is observed.
+The activities will resume 30 minutes after the last lightning and/or thunder event.
 Because thunderstorms are often unpredictable, we cannot usually provide advance notice of suspended operations.